 Other Hostnames (SANs)

-After adding your CSR, we populate the Other Hostnames (SANs) box with the SANs included in the CSR.
+After adding your CSR, we auto-populate the Other Hostnames (SANs) box with the SANs included in the CSR.
 You can still remove or add additional SANs as needed.

 In the Other Hostnames (SANs) field, enter the additional hostnames you want the certificate to secure.

-For Multi-Domain certificates, you get 4 SANs included in the base price of the certificate.
+For Multi-Domain certificates, you get 4 SANs included in the certificate's base price.
 Additional SANs (over those included in the base price) increase the cost of the certificate.

 How long do you need to protect your site?